School Science Lessons

 Lablab purpureus, Progressive Seeds

-Golden chain tree, (Laburnam anagyroides), common laburnam, deciduous tree up to 9 m, bright yellow flowers in hanging clusters on pendulous elongated stems, trifoliate leaves, flattened green pod containing kidney-shaped dark brow seeds, garden plant, all parts are toxic to humans, native animals and livestock, can be spread in fodder and garden waste, mountains of central Europe, Fabaceae
+Laburnam, (Laburnam anagyroides), common laburnam, golden chain tree, common ornamental tree, sparsely branched deciduous tree, up to 9 m, trifoliate leaves, densely packed bright yellow flowers in hanging clusters in pendulous racemes, trifoliate leaves, flattened green pod containing kidney-shaped dark brow seeds that have a hard impermeable coat that delays germination, root nodules can fix atmospheric nitrogen, all parts are toxic to humans, native animals and livestock and can cause poisoning if ingested, can be spread in fodder and garden waste, mountains of central Europe, Fabaceae

-Atherton palm, (Laccospadix australasica), black palm, mountain mist palm, up to 8 m. but less as understory, slender, solitary or sometimes clustering stem that carries a small, upright crown of finely pinnate, dark green leaves., north-eastern Queensland, Australia, Arecaceae
+Atherton palm, (Laccospadix australasica), black palm, mountain mist palm, up to 8 m. but less as understory, slender, solitary or sometimes clustering stem that carries a small, upright crown of finely pinnate, dark green leaves, .above 800 m, north-eastern Queensland Australia, Arecaceae

-Lacmellea oblongata, Dwarf Chicle Muyo, Daleys Fruit Tree Nursery
+Lacmellea oblongata, Dwarf Chicle Muyo, Daleys Fruit Trees

 Lettuce, (Lactuca sativa), salad lettuce, great wild lettuce | Lactucopicrin | herbal medicine, salad vegetable, Asteraceae